 Control involves addressing moisture issues, removing damaged wood, and applying appropriate treatments.
 Chemical options include spot treatments, perimeter sprays, and bait stations.
 Prevention focuses on moisture control and tree trimming.

-One Team Solves the ProblemEliminate Termites and Pests For Good
+We Provide the Care toEliminate Termites and Pests For Good

 Protecting your home from pests shouldn't be complicated.
 The Termite Guy makes it simple with wholistic solutions to inspect, treat, and restore your home back to perfection.
 With a 5 year pest-free warranty and over 25 years of success, we ensure every home is safe and secure.